dietrichm/dotfiles/README.md

  * Edit `~/.zshenv` to read `export ZDOTDIR="$HOME/repos/dotfiles/zsh"` (adapt directory).
  * Execute `config-install.sh` to install all [config packages](#config-packages).
  * Opening Neovim for the first time will install _vim-plug_ and all plugins.
- * In Tmux, execute `prefix` + <kbd>I</kbd>.

 ### Themes

 Multiple themes are supported by installing specific config file variants for the desired theme.
-This way colours are configured for kitty, zsh, Tmux, Neovim and FZF.
+This way colours are configured for kitty, zsh, Neovim and FZF.

 These files are installed through the `config-install.sh` script.
 Pass the theme name as first argument to the script to install a specific one.